jessiegibson/debugging-errors-readme-001/README.md

 ## TypeErrors

-When you try and do a mathematical operation on two objects of a different type.
+TypeErrors occur When you try and do a mathematical operation on two objects of a different type.
 For example if you try and add a string and an integer, Ruby will complain.

 ```ruby
 1 + "1"